Adjoint L-Infinity Actions and Conserved Charges in GR: Conserved Charges from the CGRS -algebra: Black Hole Entropy

-Recall that Schwarzchild spacetime is a static, rotationally symmetric, four dimensional, vacuum solution of Einstein's equations with a black hole region, or really a one-parameter family of such that depends on the Schwarzchild radius $r_S >0$.
+Recall that Schwarzschild spacetime is a static, rotationally symmetric, four-dimensional, vacuum solution of Einstein's equations with a black hole region.
+More precisely, it is a one-parameter family of such solutions, depending on the Schwarzschild radius $r_S >0$.
 Fix such a radius $r_S >0$.
-We will take the \emph{maximal extension} of Schwarzchild space, so our four manifold is $M=\RR \times (\RR^3 - \{(0,0,0)\})$.
+We model our four-dimensional Schwarzschild spacetime on the set $M=\RR \times (\RR^3 - \{(0,0,0)\})$ with appropriate metric.
 The boundary of the black hole region, the horizon, occurs at $r = r_S$ (in spherical spatial coordinates), and is a \emph{Killing horizon} with Killing field $\xi = \frac{1}{c} \partial_t$.
-The two sphere
+The two-sphere